StRobertCHSCS/final-project-les-petite-phoques/README.md

 The **astronaut** player controls their spaceship with W, A, and D.
 A and D are to move left and right, and the W key is for shooting lasers out of the spaceship.

-The **alien** player controls their spaceship with the Left, Right, and Up arrow keys.
+The **alien** player controls their spaceship with the LEFT, RIGHT, and UP arrow keys.
-Left and Right are to move left and right, and the Up key is for shooting lasers out of the spaceship.
+LEFT and RIGHT are to move left and right, and the UP key is for shooting lasers out of the spaceship.

 You earn points by hitting various objects that fly in your way, whether that be enemies or other special objects.